66HEX/actix-postgres-api/README.md

 When creating or updating a user, the role can be specified.
 If not provided during user creation, the default role is "client".

+## Statistics

+The API provides statistics about users through the `/api/users/statistics` endpoint, which returns:

+- Count of users by role
+- Count of inactive users

 ## Password Requirements

 Passwords must meet the following security requirements: